Luxor 3: Sphere types

 There are ten sphere types in total (nine regular balls, plus a wild ball), each of which drops different power-ups (e.g., teal spheres always drop Color Sort) on third consecutive matches, but other than that, behaves the same for each other; they all spawn on the sphere shooter, they make a match and attracts to matching spheres.
-Wild spheres are the only special sphere in the game (but it does not spawn on the sphere train and is obtained after catching a Wild power-up; however, the game can be modded to spawn this sphere type) since it does not appear on the shooter.
+Wild spheres are the only special sphere in the game since it does not appear on the shooter, but it does not spawn on the sphere train and is obtained after catching a Wild power-up, although the game can be modded to spawn this sphere type.
 It matches and attracts to anything (and can destroy both sphere types at once).
 In addition, it can be destroyed by a Color Bomb of any color, and when hit with a Color Replacer, it replaces everything with the replacer's color.